RifBal/rifbal/README.md

 ## Hi there 👋

+My name is Arif, and I'am an Undergraduate student from UniKL MSI Follow along in my journey as a programmer!
 <!--
 **RifBal/rifbal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.